micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/create_custom_static_library/index.md

 permalink: /docs/tutorials/advanced/create_custom_static_library/
 ---

+This tutorial aims at providing step-by-step guidance for those users interested in compiling micro-ROS as a standalone library in order to integrate it in custom development tools.

 This tutorial starts in a previously created micro-ROS environment.
 Check the first steps of [**First micro-ROS application on an RTOS**](../first_application_rtos/) for instructions about how to create a micro-ROS environment for embedded platforms.

 Once your micro-ROS workspace is created and the `micro_ros_setup` tool is installed, we are going to prepare the micro-ROS environment: